St. Louis brain injury Lawyers

 Attorneys for brain injuries in St. Louis, Missouri

-McChesney & Ortwerth are aggressive personal injury lawyers who defend those who have suffered brain injuries due to an accident or negligence
+Craig Ortwerth is an aggressive personal injury lawyers who defend those who have suffered brain injuries due to an accident or negligence

 Experienced brain injury lawyers in Saint Louis, Missouri

 More than 1.4 million people in the United States sustain a traumatic brain injury (TBI) every year, according to the Brain Injury Association of America.
 Ironically, many victims walk and talk and appear to be just fine.
 But the sad truth is that many brain injury victims are not as healthy as they seem.
 Brain injuries are often devastating, causing memory loss, cognitive impairment, emotional distress and behavioral changes.
 Many brain injury victims are unable to work or take care of themselves.